 HIST 200: The Uses and Abuses of the Past: History's Role in Society [4]

-This course will examine the role of history and the historian, in modern American society.
-Topics to be considered include the various potential roles of the historian as writer and biographer, curator, social critic, ethicist and the phenomenon of "history for hire."
+Examines the role of history, and the historian, in modern American society.
+Topics to be considered include the various potential roles of the historian as writer and biographer, curator, social critic, ethicist, and the phenomenon of "history for hire."